hirotoshi8/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Model Training Result
 This step code is contained in `Train, Validate and Test the Model` section  in `P3.ipynb`.

 At first, I used just `LeNet` and the accuracy of validation data set is not good.
 This seems to be `over fitting` to train data set.
-To avoid `over fitting`, I add `Dropout` to the layers.
+To avoid `over fitting`, I add `Dropout` to the layers between fully connected layers.

 My final model results are: